Drought inflicts mounting losses to crops in South Africa's Western Cape

 CAPE TOWN (Reuters) - A severe drought afflicting South Africa’s Western Cape province is expected to cut agricultural output by 20 percent this year, decimating the wheat crop and reducing apple, grape and pear exports to Europe, officials said on Thursday.

 South Africa has declared a national disaster in its southern and western regions including Cape Town, freeing extra funds to tackle the crisis.
-Cape Town itself faces “Day Zero” on July 9 when its taps could run dry.
+Cape Town itself faces“Day Zero” on July 9 when its taps could run dry.

 Alan Winde, Western Cape’s economic opportunities minister, projected losses of 5.9 billion rand ($495 million), up from a previous estimate of 4.9 billion, due to record wheat losses and a strong currency that has crimped exports.